Articles accepted / In review:

 Soper, F. M., M. K. Nasto, B. B. Osborne, C. C. Cleveland.
 Nitrogen fixation and foliar nitrogen do not predict phosphorus acquisition strategies in tropical trees.
 Journal of Ecology (submitted)

 Nasto, M.K.
 K. Winter, B.L.
 Turner, C.C.
 Cleveland.
-Nutrient acquisition promotes high growth in tropical nitrogen fixing trees under elevated CO2 and at low nutrient availablity.
+Nutrient acquisition strategies augment growth in tropical N2 fixing trees in nutrient poor soil and under elevated CO2.
 Ecology (submitted)

 Castle, S.C., B.W.
 Sullivan, J. Knelman, E. Hood, D.R.
 Nemergut, S.K.
 Schmidt, C.C.
 Cleveland.
 2017.
 Nutrient limitation of soil microbial activity during the earliest stages of ecosystem development.
 Oecologia DOI 10.1007/s00442-017-3965-6.